ducquando/learn-swift/README.md

 Although the function's purpose is to print out an integer, you won't see anything number printed out to the console if you run the code.
 This is because we have not "called" the function.

-Due to its resuability, a function has to be called so as to be executed.
-Calling function, in fact, is easy and similar to that in other programming language.
+Due to its reusability, a function has to be called to be executed.
+The calling function, in fact, is easy and similar to that in other programming languages.
 The syntax is:

 ```swift
 functionName(name: value)
 ```

-By default, the number and the order of need-passed arguments is also those of parameters.
-Additionally, the argument's name and type must match those of parameter.
+By default, the number and the order of need-passed arguments are also those of parameters.
+Additionally, the argument's name and type must match the parameter's.
 Detailed information will be discussed more in the below section of [parameters & arguments](#3-parameters-and-arguments).

 Let's continue where we left.
 Below is the calling statement of the above-declared multiply function.
 Since the function requires 2 parameters: num1 and num2, we must give the calling statement 2 related arguments.